theshevon/the-treasure-platform/readme.md

 After you clone the repository, you may have to run `npm i` to install all the dependencies in the `client` folder, as well as in the `functions` sub-folder within `server`.

 To deploy the React application, simply navigate into the `client` folder and run `npm start`.
-Currently, this is purely the boiler-plate code provided by Facebook.
+This should fire up a local instance of the application on `localhost:3000` on your default web-browser.

 To deploy the express.js server locally, navigate into the `functions` sub-folder within `server` and run `firebase serve`.
 A sequence of logs should appear on the CLI along with an access URL (http://localhost:5000/comp30022app/us-central1/api/ `route`).